nomath4u/radiusnetworks.github.io/_posts/2014-04-27-ibeacon-development-kit-version-3.md

 If you have a previous version of the Beacon Development Kit, we’ve made the latest version available to download [here](http://developer.radiusnetworks.com/ibeacon/beacon-dev-kit-update.html), just follow the instructions and you’ll be up to date in no time.

-<div style="font-weight: bold;">Note:</div> You may experience some instability when using the new scan feature for extended periods of time in high-traffic areas due to an error where the bluetooth adapter enters a bad state.
+**Note:** You may experience some instability when using the new scan feature for extended periods of time in high-traffic areas due to an error where the bluetooth adapter enters a bad state.
 The only way to recover from this state is to power cycle the adapter or reboot the machine.
 We are continuing to work to minimize this issue and will be providing additional updates.